Healthy Baked Oatmeal **VIDEO**

 This recipe has 1/2 the sugar of most other baked oatmeal recipes.
 I changed it because if it isn't sweet enough for you - it is easy to just add some sweetener to the finished product.

-My son liked a little milk and maple syrup added to his "warmed in the microwave" baked oatmeal.
+My son likes a little milk and maple syrup added to his "warmed in the microwave" baked oatmeal.
+It feels good giving him a hot breakfast when I am literally scrambling to get him out the door.

 This recipe can be made gluten free if you use gluten free certified oats.
 Many oats are processed on the same machines as wheat so you have to be vigilant when purchasing them.